William Verity Jr.: Early life and education

 He was born in Middletown, Ohio, on January 26, 1917, to Calvin William Verity and Elizabeth (O'Brien) Verity.
 He roomed with John F. Kennedy at Choate, a Connecticut boarding school, starting a friendship with the future president.
 He graduated from Phillips Exeter Academy and earned a Bachelor of Arts degree in economics from Yale University.

 Career

 After graduating from college, Verity tramped around the world and worked as maître d' at an upscale Manhattan restaurant.
 He also served in the United States Navy from 1942 to 1945.
 Verity worked for most of his career at Armco Steel, a corporation founded by his grandfather, George M. Verity.
-He started there in 1940, and retired from Armco in 1982.
+He started there in 1940 and retired from Armco in 1982.

 Secretary of Commerce

-Between 1980 and 1981, Verity was a chairman in the United States Chamber of Commerce.
-In 1981, he served as chairman of Reagan's bipartisan task force on Private Sector Initiatives (PSI).
-In 1983, he was appointed to be a member of PSI's Advisory Council and later served on PSI's Board of Advisors.
+Between 1980 and 1981, Verity chaired the United States Chamber of Commerce.
+In 1981, he chaired Reagan's bipartisan task force on Private Sector Initiatives (PSI).
+In 1983, he was appointed a member of PSI's Advisory Council and later served on PSI's Board of Advisors.
 Between 1979 and 1984, he co-chaired the U.S.-U.S.S.R.
 Trade Economic Council, a private sector council of American and Soviet businessmen.